gose/elastic-data-lake/README.md

 data in near real-time.

-In the event that you need to pull old data in or re-run raw data, Logstash will retrieve it from the Data Lake and drop it in the necessary pipeline for indexing in Elastic.
-From there you can analyze it with Elastic's rich set of visualization tools.
+In the event that you need to pull old data in or re-run raw data, a Logstash pipeline will retrieve it from the Data Lake and drop it in the necessary pipeline for indexing in Elasticsearch.

 ![](images/architecture.png)

 Furthermore, the framework provides metering with HAProxy at key points in the data flow.
-This provides insight into our ingestion volume at the point of entry, into the Data Lake, and into Elastic for analysis.
+This provides insight into our ingestion volume at the point of entry, into the Data Lake, and into Elastic.

-## Setup
+These measurements are often used to gauge the voluem of data the system is handling.

 Follow the [Getting Started](/getting-started) guide to get your Data Lake up and running.
 It covers setting up Minio or leveraging